jiecai1997/mapt/README.md

 ## Play around with Mapt!
 You can create an account, add your trips, view other user's mapt (if they are public), and see statistics about your travel history!
+Using the version of app.db given in the repo, you can view a sample profile by going to localhost:4200/1